mjatharvest/craft-zendesk-form/README.md

-It also passes the created ticket id to the thank you page:
+The example code above passes the created ticket id to the thank you page via:
 {{ craft.request.getQuery('ticket') }}

 See https://github.com/pixelandtonic/ContactForm